worbis/apps-sdk/doc/api.rst

 *****

 From torrent_obj.file, you can access all the files that are associated with a specific torrent via. the normal means.
+The file object is especially useful for opening or playing specific files in a torrent from directly in your application.
+This allows users an easy way to consume your content.

 ::